-The following six months was full of heart-warming joy as she tumbled around the house with our two boys.
-The days were also full of wet stains in our carpets, chewed-up shoes, and bits of wooden furniture.
+The following six months were full of heart-warming joy as she tumbled around the house with our two boys.
+The days were also full of wet stains in our carpets, chewed-up shoes, and bits of wooden furniture scattered around the house.
 But we all tolerated it with an almost serene equanimity because it was impossible to feel anger towards this adorable creature.
-Until one day when she bit our three year old.
+Until one day when she bit our three-year-old.

-Lily was napping on our coach when our youngest pounced at her with a high shrill.
+Lily was napping on our couch when our youngest pounced at her with a high shrill.
 He was playing, but Lily must have thought a saber-toothed tiger was about to eat her.
-She bit him on the face, not hard, but enough that their relationship was seriously damage.
+She bit him on the face, not hard, but enough to seriously damage their relationship.
 The three-year-old was afraid of her, and she was afraid of him.
-In the following days she tried to nip him a few more times.
-So I called in the nearest trainer.
+In the following days, she tried to nip him a few more times.
+So I called the nearest trainer.
 Growing up, I never had a dog, so navigating this was new territory for me.

 Most of us hold an inner place where we are unrealistically afraid–fear our lives will fall apart, our partner will leave, we will lose our job, or our friends don’t really like us.
 False-alpha-voice tries to take control when we are afraid.
 Our self-advice may even feel level-headed and practical; try to be happier in your relationship, work harder at your job, and tell more stories and jokes to your friends.
 But as long as the fear is present, we make clouded and unwise decisions.
 Our choices don’t lead us toward a joyful life, but to one in constant avoidance of a deeper-seated issue.

-So first we must reveal the Truth; are we truly in danger?
-You must listen if the Soul voice responds, “Yes.”
-Our instinct to run is formidable in situations of abuse or real danger.
+First, we must reveal the Truth; are we truly in danger?
+Our instinct to run is real in situations of abuse or physical danger.
 But most often our fears are illusionary.
-We sweat, grind our teeth at night, tense our muscles and live in mild panic-attack mode most of our lives from fear that was over long ago.
-Our biggest mistakes is we try to negotiate, medicate or train our fear.
+We sweat, grind our teeth at night, tense our muscles and live in a mild panic-attack most of our lives from fear that was over long ago.
+Our biggest mistake is we try to negotiate, medicate or train our fear.
 But fear cannot be dominated with more fear.
 We must locate the fear and bring safety to this place.
 Only then can we receive love and Soul direction about how to truly heal.

-Truly, my Soul is an Alpha, but an Alpha of love.
+My Soul is an alpha, but an alpha of love.
 This is the distinctive difference between a false masculine and a Divine Masculine (read my blog about Divine Masculinity here- https://adamfoley.org/divine-masculine-feminine/the-divine-masculine-and-divine-feminine-long-for-union/ ).
-The false Masculine part of our selves attempts to control himself and others with no intuitive awareness of what Soul really needs.
-The true Masculine holds with love; his direction is not his own will, but one received from higher source.
+The false masculine part of ourselves attempts to control himself and others with no intuitive awareness of what Soul really needs.
+The true Masculine dominates with Soul’s love; his direction is not his own will, but one received from a higher source.
 He brings calmness and safety to the room.
 He allows Love to do its work through him.